Should I have a dashcam in my car in South Carolina?

 With the rising number of distracted driving cases in South Carolina, installing a dashcam in your car allows for better protection when you file an injury claim.
 The devices are excellent at capturing critical footage that fills in the missing pieces in the accident narrative, and they can often be the only way to refute false or misleading statements made by others involved.

-If you’re the victim of an accident and have a recorded video of another driver’s negligence, the South Carolina accident lawyers at Auger & Auger can offer you quick and knowledgeable legal assistance.
+If you’re the victim of an accident and have a recorded video of another driver’s negligence, the South Carolina accident attorneys at Auger & Auger Accident and Injury Lawyers can offer you quick and knowledgeable legal assistance.
 Our experienced lawyers can help you seek the maximum damages for your claim and hold all negligent parties accountable, including by using your dashcam recordings as evidence.
-Call us at 800-559-5741 or contact us online to book a free consultation and explore your legal options today.
+Call us at (855) 971-1114 or contact us online to book a free consultation and explore your legal options today.